azerothcore/azerothcore-wotlk/pull_request_template.md

  - Do we need to enable debug flags on Cmake?
  - Do we need to look at the console? etc...
  - Other steps

+***** IMPORTANT: *****
+The people who are going to test PR are not necessarily coders, so they might have no idea about what the code changes can affect.
+For this reason the developer should at least explain what aspects of the game can be affected by the changes, especially when doing C++ changes on generic parts of the code.
 -->